mbockgeorges/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display all files including hidden files in a long format Display current directory contents Long files with user and group IDs diplayed numerically and hidden files(starting with) Create a directory in /tmp/
+Move the file betty from /tmp/ to /tmp/my_first_directory